 A DISCUSSION OF BREWER'S ETCHINGS

-Brewer's etchings began to appear shortly after he married into the artistic Lucas family in 1910.
-There are no datable etchings from before this time and only a few illustrations in The Girl's Own Paper to give us a glimpse of his first published art.
+Brewer's etchings began to appear shortly before he married into the artistic Lucas family in 1910.
+There are only a few illustrations in The Girl's Own Paper to give us a glimpse of his first published art, but a very large (his largest) "West Front of Ratisbon Cathedral" was exhibited at the Royal Academy in 1909.

 In 1911, an untitled view of Ely Cathedral was included in a set of six etchings by different artists published by H. R. Howell.
-In the same year, the archives of the Printsellers' Association show an entry for "Aix La Chapelle," and in 1912, for "Ely Cathedral" (actually inscribed "The Octogen [sic] Ely Cathedral").
+In the same year, the archives of the Printsellers' Association show an entry for "Aix La Chapelle," and in 1912, for "Ely Cathedral" (actually inscribed "The Octogen [sic] Ely Cathedral"), both published by Alfred Bell.
 A pamphlet disseminated by Alfred Bell & Co. shows five early etchings, including these two and three others in editions not listed by the Printsellers' Association.

 Early on in Brewer's career, the Fine Arts Journal noted that his etchings were distinguished "not only as picturesque subjects picturesquely handled, but also for the almost amazing accuracy of architectural detail."
 The magazine went on to say that the artist "makes a picture of what in less skillful hands might degenerate into a mere architectural drawing."
 (Brewer must have liked this comment because it was reused in a later sales booklet.)
 An ad for Closson's art gallery in the March 21, 1915, edition of the Cincinnati Enquirer labeled him "the master of them all."